 Measurement & Inspection — Maintaining quality requires consistent, reliable and verifiable measurement and inspection.
 Down to micron and submicron levels, medical device manufacturing can face unique technology and process challenges.

-Additive Manufacturing/Rapid Prototyping— Combined with 3-D imaging technologies, additive manufacturing allows for custom with reduced design and development time.
+Additive Manufacturing/3D Printing— Combined with 3D imaging technologies, additive manufacturing allows for custom with reduced design and development time.
 Used for surgical guides (conjoined twins separation) and prosthetics are two of the most common areas this technology is used.

 |Acetabular cup (hip joint) produced by EOS.